CSS box model

 - a

-space will appear between the two<div>
+50pxspace will appear between the two<div>elements instead of75px!

 "Auto" centering margins

-for the margin in the left-right value centers it horizontally:
+Using auto for the margin in the left-right value centers it horizontally:

 1div.centered {